burtcorp/jmespath-java/README.md

 ### Adding custom functions

 In addition to the built in functions like `sort`, `to_string`, and `sum` you can add your own.
-All you need to do is to create a class that extends `io.burt.jmespath.function.JmesPathFunction` and then register it with your runtime.
+All you need to do is to create a class that extends `io.burt.jmespath.function.BaseFunction` (actually implement `Function` in the same package, but then you'd need to do much more work yourself) and then register it with your runtime.

 Here's how you add a `sin` function: